 This weekend, while it seemed like all of Twitter was engaged in a culture war between President Trump and the NFL, I was worrying about my family in Puerto Rico.
-While POTUS sent tweet after tweet decrying Black players for taking a knee during the national anthem, my parents had to drive around trying to find enough cell service to send me a text message.
+While POTUS sent tweet after tweet decrying black players for taking a knee during the national anthem, my parents had to drive around trying to find enough signal to send me a text message.
 The first communication I had with them in three days started with Mi amor, estamos bien ("My love, we're okay").
-I'm lucky, many boricuas in the mainland still have not been able to reach their loved ones nearly a week after Maria made landfall.
+I'm lucky; many boricuas in the mainland still have not been able to reach their loved ones nearly a week after Maria made landfall.

-While Trump railed about the NFL's "failing ratings" (which isn't true), some acquaintances waited in line for a grueling nine hours hoping to get gas, only to find there was none left.
-And while the president kept talking about how athletes were "disrespecting" the flag, nearly 70,000 Puerto Ricans were forced to flee their homes as a dam came close to collapsing.
+While Trump railed about the NFL's "failing ratings" (which isn't true), I have acquaintances who were in line for nine hours hoping to get gas — only to find there was none left.
+While the president kept talking about how athletes were "disrespecting" the flag, nearly 70,000 Puerto Ricans had to be evacuated as a dam came close to collapsing.

-The last days have been some of the worst of my life.
-It's shocking — though not entirely surprising — that the media and the president have barely acknowledged the devastation caused by Maria.
-Why is no one talking about the 3.4 million U.S. citizens who were impacted by the storm?
-Where are the fundraisers and concerts showing the same support that residents of Houston and south Florida felt after Harvey and Irma?
-Instead of paying attention to the growing humanitarian crisis impacting our fellow countrymen, the president of the United States spent the weekend picking a fight with professional athletes over their decision to exercise their First Amendment rights.
+The last five days have been some of the worst of my life.
+And it's shocking — though not entirely surprising — that the media and the president have barely acknowledged the devastation left by Hurricane Maria.
+Why is no one talking about the 3.4 million US citizens who were impacted by the storm?
+Where are the fundraisers and concerts showing the same support that residents of Houston and south Florida saw after Harvey and Irma?
+Instead of paying attention to the growing humanitarian crisis impacting our fellow countrymen, the President of the United States spent the weekend picking a fight with professional athletes over their decision to exercise their First Amendment rights.
 Inevitably, the media and all of America's attention followed.

-Trump has tweeted just five times about Hurricane Maria and Puerto Rico since last week — once on Tuesday before the storm hit the island and then Wednesday night, promising his support.
-Then he tweeted again Monday night, after days of being called out for not posting anything about Puerto Rico.
-In his tweets, he pretty much blamed the island for the status of its infrastructure and mentioned it has to deal with its debt crisis.
-He hasn't mentioned the rest of the Caribbean once, not even the U.S. Virgin Islands, which were deeply impacted in the aftermath of Maria and Irma.
+Trump has tweeted exactly twice about Hurricane Maria and Puerto Rico since last week — once on Tuesday before the storm hit the island and then Wednesday night, promising his support.
+He hasn't mentioned the rest of the Caribbean once, not even the US Virgin Islands, which were deeply impacted in the aftermath of Maria and Irma.

 Right now, the situation in Puerto Rico is being described as "apocalyptic."
 Most Puerto Ricans are without electricity and water, with no way to communicate, an unsustainable situation that could last months.
 Many have been left homeless by the storm.
 The local government instituted a curfew and has urged residents to stay at home after reports of looters and violence.
 Roughly 80% of the agriculture on the island was wiped away by the storm, and there are fears islanders will have to import even more products.
 And due to the current economic crisis, it will be almost impossible to rebuild.
 Puerto Rico is more than $70 billion in debt, which led the Republican-controlled Congress and the Obama administration to establish a fiscal control board in 2016 through a legislation called "PROMESA."
 The board is focused on austerity measures, so it's only slated to allocate $1 billion from the current budget to rebuilding efforts after Maria.
 (It's unclear at this point how much rebuilding efforts will cost in total.)

-Journalists everywhere should hold the president accountable for not doing more.
-But once again, the media is distracted by Trump's BS.
+Except once again the media is distracted by Trump's BS.
 The five main political talk shows on Sunday spent less than a minute talking about the crisis in Puerto Rico.
-In yesterday's edition of The New York Times the front page was all about the NFL, while the story about Puerto Rico was below the fold.
+In today's edition of The New York Times the front page was all about the NFL, while the story about Puerto Rico was below the fold.
 (Even more frustrating when you consider that more Puerto Ricans live in New York than in any other state.)
-Even Refinery29 has done less coverage on Maria than we did on Irma and Harvey.
-As of Monday afternoon, we had published exactly five stories about Hurricane Maria — and two were about Jennifer Lopez.
+Even Refinery29 has done less coverage on Maria than it did on Irma and Harvey.
+We've published exactly five stories about Hurricane Maria — and two were about Jennifer Lopez.